CAMB-dev/UCIHelper/README.md

 | getres {full dataset name}  | Get some basic information about the dataset |
 | exit  | Exit the program |

-This may the last thing I leave.
+This may the last thing before I leave in this world.
 Goodbye.